-The Board of Directors sets out the management objectives of the Company and the Group companies with the purpose of enabling the directors and employees of the Company and the Group companies to efficiently execute their business.
-The Board of Directors also formulates the Group Management Plan and sets forth operational plans on a semi-
+The Board of Directors sets out the management objectives of the

+Company and the Group companies with the purpose of enabling the directors and employees of the Company and the Group companies to efficiently execute their business.
+The Board of Directors also formulates the Group Management Plan and sets forth operational plans on an annual basis to bring said Plan into shape.